 8. Raksha Bandhan

-Another fine festival that is celebrated in the Hindu community in India is Raksha Bandhan.
-One of the most famous festivals of India, Raksha Bandhan signifies the bond between brother and sister.
-It is a festival in which the sister performs a prayer, applies tilak, and ties a rakhi (a sacred thread) on the wrist of her brother, wishing him well for his well-being.
-This is an important practice of the festival and festivities remain unperformed without it.
-Once the sister gets done with the sacred practice, the onus is on the brother to vow to protect the sister.
+Another fine festival that is celebrated during the month of August in the Hindu community in India is Raksha Bandhan.
+One of the major August festivals in India 2025, Raksha Bandhan signifies the bond between brother and sister.
+It is a festival in which the sister performs a prayer, applies tilak, and ties a Rakhi (a sacred thread) on the wrist of her brother, wishing him well for his well-being.
 Interestingly, Raksha Bandhan has many similarities with another popular festival Bhai Dooj in India which is celebrated just after Diwali.

 Suggested Read: Things to Do in Mukteshwar: Unlock a World of Adventure in the Hills of Uttarakhand